We may earn affiliate commissions for the recommended products. Learn more.

 Simultaneous connections:Unlimited

-One of the most recent contenders to the best Tor VPN list is Surfshark.
-This new service provider can contribute to the cause if surfing with Tor browser is something you're looking for.
-Not only does it allow you to switch between two different types of encryption, but it also supports the WireGuard tunneling protocol.
+Surfshark is one of the most affordable Tor VPNs.
+This provider can contribute to the cause if surfing with the Tor browser is something you're looking for.
+Not only does it allow you to switch between three different types of encryption, but it also supports the WireGuard tunneling protocol.

 Speed-wise, the service is one of the fastest.
-It should help you if you don't want to lose speeds when you're connected through the Tor browser.
-It doesn't hurt that the service is also one of the cheapest – prices start from $2.19/month.
+It has also recently introduced the Dausos protocol, which is supposed to deliver 30% faster speeds.
+It should really help you if you don't want to lose speed when you're connected through the Tor browser.
+It doesn't hurt that the service is also one of the cheapest – prices start from $2.49/month.
 Overall, you're getting a superb value package if you catch one of the Surfshark deals.

 For more information, read our Surfshark VPN review.